Both lateinit

 lazy:

-1. Purpose:
+- Purpose:

-• lazy is used to declare properties whose values are computed lazily, meaning they are calculated only when accessed for the first time and then cached for subsequent accesses.
+is used to declare properties whose values are computed lazily, meaning they are calculated only when accessed for the first time and then cached for subsequent accesses.
 It’s useful for properties that are computationally expensive or require initialization only on demand.

-2. Characteristics:
+- Characteristics:

-• The property can be val (immutable).
+function delegate. - The property can be

-• The lambda passed to lazy is executed only upon the first access to the property.
+is executed only upon the first access to the property. - The property is thread-safe by default.

-• The lazy delegate creates a Lazy<T> instance, which holds the lambda and caches its result after the first evaluation.
+instance, which holds the lambda and caches its result after the first evaluation. - The property’s type is inferred from the lambda expression.

-3. Example:
+- Example:

 class Example {